What is Speaking in Tongues?

 6) Why do some people’s tongues sound so repetitive?
 This topic is explored in detail in the Speaking in Tongues book.
 However, the short (and obvious) answer is that the tongue is repetitive because the speaker is saying the same thing over and over.
 Think about how many times we use the same words repetitively when praying in our native tongue: “Heavenly Father, Dear God, Jesus, Holy Spirit, thank you, please, help, bless, provide, lead, give us, etc.”

 Ministry leaders like John Bevere, Perry Stone, Sid Roth, and Pastor Chris Hodges, as well as modern missionaries, have shared well-documented testimonies of this taking place in current times.
 However, those same people note that this is not the only use of tongues the Holy Spirit gives to them.
-This testimony, of course, agrees with Scripture which describes speaking in tongues of angels, praying in a devotional prayer language, and speaking in tongues for someone else to interpret.
+This testimony, of course, agrees with Scripture which describes speaking in tongues of angels, praying in a devotional prayer language, speaking in tongues as a miraculous sign, and speaking in tongues for someone else to interpret.

 8) How do I get started speaking in tongues?
 Getting started involves yielding yourself to the Lord, asking Him to give you spiritual gifts, and possibly having others pray over you to receive spiritual gifts.
 The chapter called “The Baptism of the Holy Spirit” should be quite helpful to you, and it is available for free in the download above.
 It is one of the chapters included in the free excerpt.